-This class is designed to give students experience designing and making unique books and journals.
+In bookbinding, students experience designing and making unique books and journals.
 Students begin by experimenting with making paper using traditional methods and exploring various design possibilities.
 Next, students learn a few methods of binding books using different stitching techniques and materials including leather, bookcloth, and wood.
 The emphasis in this class is on giving students the tools and confidence to express their creativity through hand-made paper crafts and books.